Chart Color Schemes

 AreaSearch assessment of residential development activity positions Helena Valley - Koongamia among the top 25% of areas assessed nationwide

-This financial year has also seen $1.4 million in commercial development approvals, suggesting a predominantly residential focus.
-Compared to Greater Perth, Helena Valley - Koongamia shows 113.0% higher new home approvals per person, offering greater choice for buyers.
-All recent development has been detached houses, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
-The location currently has approximately 102 people per dwelling approval, indicating an expanding market.
+When measured against Greater Perth, Helena Valley - Koongamia shows 113.0% higher new home approvals (per person), creating greater choice for buyers.
+Further, recent development has been entirely comprised of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The location has approximately 102 people per dwelling approval, indicating an expanding market.

-According to AreaSearch quarterly estimates, Helena Valley - Koongamia is forecasted to gain 1,149 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+Population forecasts indicate Helena Valley - Koongamia will gain 1,149 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development